 Have a new baby?
 Or are you expecting?

 We’d love to welcome you and provide helpful information about the Nursery.
-Please contact Candice Harrod, our Nursery Coordinator, for more information.
+Please contact McKinley Lax, our Nursery Caregiver, for more information.

 Our Policies and Procedures